OfficeDev/office-js-docs-pr/docs/excel/custom-functions-errors.md

 ## Use try-catch blocks

-In general, you should use `try`-`catch` blocks in your custom function to catch any potential errors that occur.
+In general, use `try`-`catch` blocks in your custom function to catch any potential errors that occur.
 If you do not handle exceptions in your code, they will be returned to Excel.
 By default, Excel returns `#VALUE!` for an unhandled exception.

 In the following code sample, the custom function makes a fetch call to a REST service.
 It's possible that the call will fail, for example, if the REST service returns an error or the network goes down.
 If this happens, the custom function will return `#N/A` to indicate the web call failed.